supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Encoder.md

 ---
 # Encoder
 > [!analogy]
-> Encoding is like giving a code to each people.
+> Encoding is like giving a code to each people waiting at the door.

-An encoder assigns a code for each of the data on the input line.
+An encoder assigns a code for the data on each of the input line.
-$2^n$ objects require $n$ codes to be mapped against uniquely.
+$2^n$ objects is mapped against $n$ codes uniquely.
 Each input of the encoder gets a unique encoding because of Encoder.

 There are several types of Encoder: